jamesknelson/react-black-triangle/README.md

 - `build` - Intermediate files produced by the development server.
 Don't touch these.
 - `src/utils` - Pure functions which you may want to use across your entire project go here
+- `src/static` - Files which will be copied across to the root directory on build

 Individual modules (documentation coming soon):